What’s the difference between a physician contractor vs employee? Choose one:

 Why You Need to Classify Physician Contractors & Employees Properly

 According to the Texas Workforce Commission (TWC), employers are responsible for classifying workers correctly.
-That means employers are also responsible for the consequences of misclassification, including:
+That means employers are also responsible for the consequences of improper classification, including:

 - Additional costs for taxes and interest